akash-network/awesome-akash/Ethereum_2.0/README.md

 ### Resources

-Choose resources according to your tasks, since for example, disk usage with `state sync` enabled in the `goerli` network will be about **300 Gb**, while the full archive of the Ethereum main network blockchain will require up to **1.5 Gb** hard drive.
+Choose resources according to your tasks, since for example, disk usage with `state sync` enabled in the `goerli` network will be about **300GB**, while the full archive of the Ethereum main network blockchain will require up to **1.5TB** hard drive.
 Use `state sync` if your application does not care about historical network data.
 Helps save hard drive space.

 ```
        resources: